 SDK/Library is a collection of reusable code components and development kit that a developer can incorporate into their applications to handle specific tasks without having to write all the code by themselves.

-Inbound service
+Inbound service:

 Cloud Messaging (FCM) is a cross-platform messaging solution that lets you reliably send messages at no cost.